kav-ya/geoFire/README.md

 Performing localized searches:
 -----------------------------
-###searchAroundLoc(latLon, radius, setAlert, callback)
+###getPointsNearLoc(latLon, radius, callback)

 Finds all data points within the specified radius, in kilometers, from the source point, specified as a [latitude, longitude] array.
-`searchAroundLoc` does not return anything; the matching data points are passed to the callback function as an array in **distance sorted order**.
+The function does not return anything; the matching data points are passed to the callback function as an array in **distance sorted order**.
-If the setAlert flag is set, the callback function is called each time the search results change i.e. if the set of data points that are within the radius changes.

-    // The callback function is called once, with the initial set of search results;
+**The callback function is called once, with the initial set of search results;
-    // it is not called when the set of search results changes. geo.searchAroundLoc([37.771393, -122.447104], 5, 0,
+it is not called when the set of search results changes.**

+    geo.getPointsNearLoc([37.771393, -122.447104], 5,
                         function(array) {
                             for (var i = 0; i < array.length; i++)
                                 console.log("A found point = ", array[i]);
                         });

+###onPointsNearLoc(latLon, radius, callback)

+Finds all data points within the specified radius, in kilometers, from the source point, specified as a [latitude, longitude] array.
+The function does not return anything; the matching data points are passed to the callback function as an array in **distance sorted order**.
-    // The callback function is called with the initial set of search results and
-    // each time the set of search results changes. geo.searchAroundLoc([37.771393, -122.447104], 5, 1,
+**The callback function is called with the initial set of search results and each time the set of search results changes.**

+    geo.onPointsNearLoc([37.771393, -122.447104], 5,
                         function(array) {
                             for (var i = 0; i < array.length; i++)
                                 console.log("A found point = ", array[i]);
             });

-###searchAroundId(id, radius, setAlert, callback)
+###getPointsNearId(id, radius, callback)

 Finds all data points within the specified radius, in kilometers, from the source point, specified by Id.
 The source point must have been inserted using `insertByLocWithId`.
-`searchAroundId` does not return anything; the matching data points are passed to the callback function as an array in **distance sorted order**.
+The function does not return anything; the matching data points are passed to the callback function as an array in **distance sorted order**.
-If the setAlert flag is set, the callback function is called each time the search results change i.e. if the set of data points that are within the radius changes.

-    // The callback function is called once, with the initial set of search results;
+**The callback function is called once, with the initial set of search results;
-    // it is not called when the set of search results changes. geo.searchAroundId(car2.id, 5, 0,
+it is not called when the set of search results changes.**

+    geo.getPointsNearId(car2.id, 5,
                        function(array) {
                         for (var i = 0; i < array.length; i++)
                             console.log("A found point = ", array[i]);
                        });

+###onPointsNearId(id, radius, callback)

+Finds all data points within the specified radius, in kilometers, from the source point, specified by Id.
+The source point must have been inserted using `insertByLocWithId`.
+The function does not return anything; the matching data points are passed to the callback function as an array in **distance sorted order**.
-    // The callback function is called with the initial set of search results and
-    // each time the set of search results changes. geo.searchAroundId(car2.id, 5, 1,
+**The callback function is called with the initial set of search results and each time the set of search results changes.**

+    geo.onPointsNearId(car2.id, 5,
                        function(array) {
                         for (var i = 0; i < array.length; i++)
                             console.log("A found point = ", array[i]);
                        });

-**NOTE: You can convert between miles and kilometers with [miles2km](#miles2kmmiles) and [km2miles](#km2mileskilometers)**
+**NOTE: You can convert between miles and kilometers with [miles2km](#miles2kmmiles) and [km2miles](#km2mileskilometers).**

 Location/Geohash conversion:
 ---------------------------
-NOTE: You probably don't need the functions in this section
+**NOTE: You probably don't need the functions in this section.**

 A geohash is a string representation of a location coordinate which is generated by interleaving the bit representations of the latitude and longitude pair and base32-encoding the result.